decentraland/unity-renderer/docs/ecs7-component-creation.md

 ## Generate the new proto c# code in the project

 After the proto definition has been merged, we need to generate the code in the renderer to use the model.
-For that we have an auto-generator of the code that automatically will get the last version and generate all the code.
+For that we have an auto-generator of the code that automatically will get the last version and generate all the code, however, in order to update the code we must call this function manually from the unity renderer.

 To generate the code you must open the unity-renderer project, then in the top of unity ( with the File, Edit, Assets...etc) you will find another one that is called `Decentraland`.
 Then you must click on `Decentraland > Protobuf > UpdateModels`